 “I want to be a Gryffindor,” said Amanda.
 I looked at her, bemused.
 “No, honestly, I’ve always wanted to.
 And I heard him talking on the train, he’s funny.
 I think we’d be good friends.”

 I looked over at the Gryffindor table, where Sirius Black was now seated.
-I knew of his family; the Blacks were well-respected purebloods.
-A very Slytherin family, my father had always said, implying the deepest compliments.
+I knew of his family; the Blacks were well-respected pureblood aristocrats, and all of them that I knew of had been Slytherins.
 Now I had just seen one sorted as a Gryffindor, and he looked thrilled.
 I wouldn’t have expected that.

 The line of first years grew steadily smaller.
 Lily Evans was also placed in Gryffindor.
 I didn’t know what I wanted now – two of my friends were already in different Houses.
 My stomach leapt into my throat as I heard “Hastings, Melanie.”
 I wobbled up to the Sorting hat, and slipped it on my head, where it sank down and covered my eyes.

-“Ah…” said the hat, “you’re very loyal, and I see that you certainly have courage, so maybe Gryffindor… but you are quite independent as well.
+“Ah…” said the hat, “you’re very loyal, and I see that you certainly have courage, so maybe Gryffindor… but such independence as well.
 I see determination and a desire to prove yourself.
 Gryffindor or Slytherin?
 Hmm… let me see.”

 I suddenly got very worried.
 What was the hat talking about?
 I wasn’t brave, I was the exact opposite!
 What if I got put in Gryffindor and then I couldn’t handle it?
 What if I had to face some task that I wasn’t brave enough to do because I really shouldn’t be a Gryffindor?
 “Slytherin,” I told the hat uncertainly; I didn’t know enough about the others.